JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 # Usage

-The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes (<https://jayanilakshika.github.io/cardinalR/reference/index.html>), which can then be combined into a single dataset including scaling, rotation, and translation.
+The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes (A full list of available shape generators are available at <https://jayanilakshika.github.io/cardinalR/reference/index.html>.), which can then be combined into a single dataset including scaling, rotation, and translation.
 The package is available on CRAN, and the source is available on GitHub at [JayaniLakshika/cardinalR](https://github.com/JayaniLakshika/cardinalR).

 The main function, `gen_multicluster()`, is an all-in-one function that includes generating individual shapes, handling scaling and rotating of these shapes, and combining the result into a single unified dataset.
 This function and associated workflow allow flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods.
 Figure \@ref(fig:workflow) illustrates the workflow of `gen_multicluster()`.